 - Slide film 6-8 stops

-35mm film that comes in metal canisters is used by the Konica Autoreflex T3.
-In addition, it’s the most widely used film format and is on occasion referred to as 135 film.
+The Konica Autoreflex T3 uses 35mm film that is sold in metal canisters.
+It’s also the most widely used film format and is on occasion called 135 film.

-120 or 220 film, used with medium format cameras, is the only other film format you are probably going to come across.
+120 or 220 film, used with medium format cameras, is the only other type of film you are likely to encounter}.

-Switching the film stock you are working with will alter the look of your images.
-This is one of the best things about film.
+Swapping the film you are using will alter the look of your pictures.
+This is one of the terrific things about shooting film.

 DX Coded Film

-Most new 35mm film offered at this point has DX encoding on the canister.
-This lets electronically controlled cameras to detect and set the ISO when the film canister is loaded into the camera.
+Just about all available 35mm film made today has a DX code.
+This will allow electronically controlled cameras to detect and set the ISO when the canister is loaded.